ChucklesOnGitHub/website/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
+I'm a neuroscientist and currently provide trainining and technical support for researchers at Open Ephys.
+My focus is on open source tools for behavioral neuroscience: hardware and software for electrophysiology and neuronal imaging acquisition in freely behaving animals, as well as for behavioral recording and control.

+I love crafting interactive activities to demo tools and concepts for workshops and scientific events, and strive to disseminate knowledge inclusively and accessibly, focusing on new users and language barriers.

+I started volunteering and developing open science initiatives because I am passionate about teaching people new tools to help solve their problems and encouraging others to learn.
+One of my proudest moments was organizing workshops and a week long online course with fellow graduate students to bring open source to our side of the world, in Spanish.
+You can learn more about [Talleres Open Source](https://talleresos.netlify.app/) and use the [course materials](https://github.com/talleresopensource/taller-ibro-larc).
+We sent kits to 25 students from 8 countries across Latin America, and also had more participants follow the talks and recorded lectures.

-My research interests are in behavioural neuroscience.
-During my PhD at the Dynamical Systems Laboratory (UBA-CONICET), I studied the neural coding of song production in canaries using extracellular electrophysiology.
-I built a custom lightweight microdrive and used microwire tetrodes to record single-unit and LFP activity in freely behaving animals and wrote custom scripts to analyze the data.
-Check out my work and outreach on bioacoustics and sound visualization below.
+Previously, I did a PhD at the Dynamical Systems Laboratory (UBA-CONICET), studying the neural coding of song production using extracellular electrophysiology.
+I built custom lightweight microdrives and used microwire tetrodes to record single-unit and LFP activity during song in canaries.
+You can check out my work and outreach on bioacoustics and sound visualization below.

-I started volunteering and developing open science initiatives, since I am passionate about teaching people new tools to help solve their problems and encouraging others to learn.
-I now train researchers on about open source tools for neuroscience and behavior.
-I strive to disseminate this knowledge inclusively and accessibly, focusing on new users and language barriers.

-I also enjoy DIY tutorials, baking, exploring outdoors, and playing the oboe in orchestra.
+Besides working in this space, I enjoy going to the beach and exploring outdoors, cooking, tinkering at home and live classical music.

 ![My timeline - which needs an update!](/media/Timeline_edited_withlogos_transp.png)